 Ultimately, however, your boyfriend needs to respect your decision.

 It sounds like you’ve made it clear that using condoms is really important to you, and your boyfriend has been ignoring that.
 That’s not ok.
 Healthy relationships are built on trust and respect.
 If your boyfriend pressures you to have sex without a condom, makes you feel bad about your decision or puts you down for it, think hard about your relationship.
 These are unhealthy relationship behaviors.
+Pressuring you to have sex the way you want also shows that he doesn’t fully understand or respect consent or boundaries.
 Do you really want to have sex with someone who doesn’t respect you and make you feel safe?
-Consider that when these behaviors are used to maintain power and control in a relationship, it’s considered abuse—even if there’s no physical violence.
+Keep in mind that when these behaviors are used to maintain power and control in a relationship, it’s considered abuse—even if there’s no physical violence.

 Consider using an internal (or “female”) condom.

-Internal condoms work a lot like external condoms (what people usually just call “condoms”), except they go inside the vagina or anus instead of over the penis or sex toy.
+Internal condoms (sometimes called “female” condoms) work a lot like external (or “male”) condoms (what people usually just call “condoms”), except they go inside the vagina or anus instead of over the penis or sex toy.
 Internal condoms are great because they give you more control over your sexual health.
 You can get them online, at most drug stores, and for free at some family planning clinics—however, they can be a bit trickier to find than external condoms.
 Unlike external condoms, you can insert internal condoms before getting physical—so you don’t have to stop the action to put it in.
-We talk more about internal condoms here.

 Some STIs, like herpes and HPV, can be passed on even if you’re using condoms.
 Some can be passed on from oral or anal sex, too.
 For this reason, it’s important for both you and your boyfriend to get tested for STIs (not just HIV!) before you have sex.